Skip to content

 Once executed, the Probe Wizard will automatically:

-1. Move the tool to the user-defined probe location along the X and Y Axes
+1. Move the tool to the user-defined probe location along the X and Y axes using the Go To Speed

 2. Home the Z Axis